 Basics Concept of Nutrition Timing

 There have been several research studies interpreting the importance of dietary periodization, or nutrient timing, and how it affects optimal performance, recovery, and training quality in athletic performers.
 According to Marquet et al (2016) athletes use the so-called novel concept of a ‘nutritional rich environment’ for high-intensity exercise while also creating an environment for skeletal muscle enhancement.
 Marquet et al., (2016) used twenty-one triathletes, who had been training over 2 years, and broke them into two groups.
 The groups were randomly assigned and asked to perform the same training sequence for three weeks.
 One group manipulated CHO availability (high-intensity workout with CHO, recovery with restricted CHO, low-intensity without CHO availability) while the second group maintained normal CHO levels throughout the day.
 Tests were then conducted and analyzed (Marquet et al., 2016).
-These included the VO2max, endurance performance tests, submaximal tests, body composition, and statistical analysis.
+These tests included the VO2max, endurance performance tests, submaximal tests, body composition, and statistical analysis.
 Conclusions show an increase in the 10km run and capacity of high-intensity exercise from the participants who were on the periodized diet.
 There was also a decrease in body mass and energy expenditure during cycling in the ‘sleep –low’ group.
 Results show that dietary periodization may be a promising philosophy for athletes.
 Additionally, numerous studies found that the nutritional periodization of carbohydrates slow glycogen depletion during exercise, which enhances performance output.
-Specifically, studies manipulate the variable of macronutrient nutrient timing surrounding a bout of exercise.

-Effects of pre-exercise carbohydrate, protein, and fat intake
+Specifically, studies manipulate the variable of macronutrient nutrient timing surrounding a bout of exercise.in order to maximize performance.
+These results suggest that by taking into consideration nutrient timing, not only performance but also physical recovery conditions are improved.Effects of pre-exercise carbohydrate, protein, and fat intake